 Can I use paprika instead of red pepper flakes?

 You can, however, paprika is typically not as strong by any means as hot pepper flakes or homemade chili flakes.

-So now you know how to how to make red chilli flakes by using dried chili flakes and by adding them to sesame seed oil how to make chili flakes in oil.
+So now you know how to how to make red chili flakes by using dried chili flakes and by adding them to sesame seed oil how to make chili flakes in oil.